-Cotton Windbreaker coated with beeswax.
+- Beeswax Coated Cotton Windbreaker.
 I created this using an oversized cotton shirt from the thrift store.
 I added hood, drawstring waist, hand warmer pockets and zipper.
-I could wear a synthetic parka over this during rain but I perfer the poncho for breathability.
-Although the poncho is definitely sometimes harder to work with when doing things such as pitching a tent.

 (two sets, one for hiking, one for sleeping)

-Shoes: (one pair of minimalist leather boots conditioned with beeswax, one pair of minimalist sandals)
+- Shoes: (one pair of minimalist leather boots conditioned with beeswax

-Merino Bandana (one in summer, two in winter)
+- Merino Head Wrap (one in summer, two in winter)

 - Eat a diet focused on adequate protein and coconut oil/butter as opposed to heavy carbohydrates (grain based).
 This is super warming helping the body generate its own heat.
 Drink warm beverages, especially with melted butter and gelatin powder.

-1—Fat and the ketogenic diet as part of “The Body is the first piece of GEAR philosophy.”
+- Fat and the paleo diet as part of “The Body is the first piece of GEAR philosophy.”